Sly and the Family Stone: Internal problems and a change of direction

 With the band's new-found fame and success came numerous problems.
 Relationships within the band were deteriorating; there was friction in particular between the Stone brothers and Larry Graham.
 Epic requested more marketable output.
-The Black Panther Party demanded that Sly replace Gregg Errico and Jerry Martini with black instrumentalists and fire manager David Kapralik.
+Jewish-American manager David Kapralik claimed that Sly's sister Loretta, as well as the Black Panther Party, urged Sly to replace him with a black manager.

 After moving to the Los Angeles area in fall 1969, Sly Stone and his fellow band members became heavy users of illegal drugs, primarily cocaine and PCP.
 As the members became increasingly focused on drug use and partying (Sly Stone carried a violin case filled with illegal drugs wherever he went), recording slowed significantly.
 Between summer 1969 and fall 1971, the band released only one single, "Thank You (Falettinme Be Mice Elf Agin)"/"Everybody Is a Star", released in December 1969.
 "Thank You" reached the top of the Billboard Hot 100 in February 1970.

 During 1970, Sly Stone spent most of his waking hours on drugs.
 He became erratic and moody, and missed nearly a third of the band's concerts that year.
 The band did close out the Strawberry Fields Festival near Toronto, Ontario, in August, but live appearances on television talk shows such as The Mike Douglas Show and The Dick Cavett Show went unpredictably.
 Meanwhile, Sly hired his streetwise cohorts, Hamp "Bubba" Banks and J.B.
 Brown, as his personal managers; they in turn brought in gangsters such as Edward "Eddie Chin" Elliott and Mafioso J.R.
 Valtrano to be Sly's bodyguards.
 Sly enlisted these individuals to handle his business dealings, to retrieve drugs, and to protect him from those he considered his enemies, some of whom were his own bandmates and staff.
 A rift developed between Sly and the rest of the band; in early 1971, drummer Errico became the first to leave the band for other ventures.
 He was replaced with a succession of drummers until Sly settled on Gerry Gibson, who only remained with the band for a year before being replaced by Andy Newmark in 1973.